Educational Technology Specialist Career Guide

 Question: Do I need certification to become an educational technology specialist?

 Answer: Many states do have teaching certification or administrator certification requirements for educational technology specialists, particularly if the specialist will have a role in classroom instruction.
-It’s best to check with your state Department of Education or a local ETS program for guidelines specific to your state.
+It’s best to check with your state department of education or a local ETS program for guidelines specific to your state.
+If you are planning to work in a private school or at a corporation or other business, you may not need certification.
 You may also be interested in our guides to traditional and alternative teacher certification.

 Question: Where can I work with a degree in educational technology?